EthanRosenthal/website-source/content/blog/yaml-ml/index.md

 Step 3 could be skipped if you refactor to ensure that all model's constructors are "lightweight" and don't involve anything like downloading giant weights, allocating lots of GPU memory, etc... but that places major constraints on your codebase.

 Does a solution for all 3 steps exist?
-I haven't seen it yet, but I think I have some ideas.
+I haven't seen it yet, but I have some ideas.
+I just need a little more time to lazy-load them.

 {{% jupyter_cell_end %}}